PratikGajane/PratikGajane.github.io/_pages/about.md

 The second important thread in my research is fairness in machine learning(fair-ML) which deals with removing bias from the decisions made by the ML algorithms.
 Here, I am generally interested in posing Fair-ML as policy learning in sequential setting while considering various fairness measures.

 <font size = 16> News </font>
+* We are applying for NWO Open Technology Programme 2022.
+Watch this space for job announcements!